klonyyy/MCUViewer-docs/documentation/TraceViewer/TraceViewer.md

 (Channels)=
 ## Channels list and settings

-Channels list allows to select channels and quick-access settings for them.
+The channels list allows you to select channels and access their quick settings.
 A tick next to the channel name indicates that the channel is being used.

-1. `Alias` - name of the channel (can be different from the channel number)
+1. `Alias` – name of the channel (can be different from the channel number).
-2. `Domain` - domain of the channel.
+2. `Domain` – domain of the channel.
 Can be `analog` or `digital`.
 Digital channels represent only binary data.
 Analog channels can represent all supported types.
-3. `Type` - type of `analog` channel if used - depending on which variable you log in your code.
+3. `Type` – type of `analog` channel if used; depends on which variable you log in your code.
-4. Example of a digital channel
+4. Example of a digital channel.
-5. Example of an analog channel
+5. Example of an analog channel.

 ```{figure} ./images/TraceViewerChannels.png
 :width: 1000px